apache/beam/learning/prompts/documentation-lookup/09_basic_triggers.md

 When a trigger fires, it emits the current contents of the window as a pane.
 Since a trigger can fire multiple times, the accumulation mode determines whether the system accumulates the window panes as the trigger fires, or discards them.
 This behavior is controlled by the [window accumulation mode](https://beam.apache.org/documentation/programming-guide/#window-accumulation-modes) parameter of the WindowInto transform.

-Beam provides a number of [built-in triggers](https://beam.apache.org/documentation/programming-guide/#triggers) that you can use to determine when to emit the results of your pipeline’s windowed computations:
+Beam provides several [built-in triggers](https://beam.apache.org/documentation/programming-guide/#triggers) that you can use to determine when to emit the results of your pipeline's windowed computations:
 - Event time triggers
 - Processing time triggers
 - Data-driven triggers